newhavenrb/conferences/Essentials-of-Product-Development.md

 * How do we bring developers, designers, and product together and always have them be awesome?
     * "Not ready to ship yet..."
 * Needs to be fun
+* Lots of roles... almost like an org chart